 ACDA Silver Platter Award 2012 for Choral Repertoire of Outstanding Quality

 A composer grounded in the traditions of Western classical music, David Avshalomov creates his works in an accessible modern romantic, neo-tonal style that balances a rich lyric gift with a characteristic rhythmic vitality and pungent harmonies.
 The forms he crafts are conservative and developmental, his compositional voice distinctive.
-The influences on his style include the great 20th-century European and American tonal composers, and both his father Jacob and his paternal grandfather, Aaron Avshalomoff.
+The influences on his style include the great 20th-century European and American tonal composers, and both his late father Jacob and his paternal grandfather, Aaron Avshalomoff.

 “Melody is the thread of my daily life.
 I still find new paths through traditional musical forms, and fresh expression based in folk idioms

-He has had commissions from such ensembles as the San Jose Chamber Orchestra, Mission Chamber Orchestra, Musica Bella Orchestra of NY, Odyssea Chorus of Lisbon, Los Angeles Flute Orchestra, LA Clarinet Orchestra, Westwood United Methodist Church (LA), Anglican Chorale of Southern California, and Camerata Singers of Long Beach.
-He has also been Resident Composer with the Anglican Chorale, Torrance Civic Chorale, and Cantori Domino.
+He has had commissions from numerous ensembles, including the San Jose Chamber Orchestra, Mission Chamber Orchestra, Musica Bella Orchestra of NY, Western Plains Wind Consortium (20 bands), 2012 Bandwagon Consortium (27 bands), LA Flute Orchestra, LA Clarinet Orchestra, Odyssea Chorus of Lisbon, Anglican Chorale of Southern California, Camerata Singers of Long Beach, Westwood United Methodist Church (LA), and St. George’s Episcopal Church (La Cañada).
+He has also been Resident Composer with the Anglican Chorale of Southern California, Torrance Civic Chorale, Camerata Singers of Long Beach, and Cantori Domino of Santa Monica.

 His compositions have been performed professionally across the U.S. and in Europe and Russia, and are recorded on the Albany and Naxos labels.
-He has earned grants from Meet the Composer, the American Music Center, the American Composer’s Forum, and the Durfee Foundation.
-His works have won prizes at the Aspen Festival, the Korg Competition, the Santa Monica Debut Concert series, a Special Citation from the American Prize for Orchestral Composition, and an ACDA Silver Platter Award for Outstanding Choral Repertoire.
+He has earned grants from Meet the Composer, the American Music Center, the American Composer’s Forum, and two from the Durfee Foundation.
+In 2014 he was designated an Honored Artist of the American Prize in recognition of the consistently high quality of his submitted works.